 Deep Focus Module

-Deep Focus is a so called "focus stacking" or "z-stacking" software module for QuickPHOTO programs.
-This module creates images with extreme depth of field, which cannot be achieved by a standard use of optical microscopes.
+Deep Focus is a so called "focus stacking", "z-stacking" or "extended depth of field" (EDF) software module for QuickPHOTO programs.
+This module creates images with extreme depth of field, which cannot be achieved by a standard use of microscopes.

 Deep Focus module can be used in conjunction with stereomicroscopes as well as with other types of optical microscopes for observation in transmitted or reflected light.
 The module is also suitable for macro-imaging.
 The whole process can be automated using motorized focusing modules provided by PROMICRA and other suppliers.

-- The demo version provides all the functions of a full version, but a watermark will be inserted into the created images.
+- Evaluate the features of Deep Focus module.
+(Demo version provides all the functions of a full version, but a watermark will be inserted into the created images).

 - Universality - the module can be used with: